precise272/todo-app/README.md

 This is a responsive, theme-aware to-do list application built as part of my front-end portfolio.
 The goal of this project was to demonstrate clean UI design, modular CSS architecture, and accessible markup using semantic HTML and vanilla JavaScript.

 Overview
 The app allows users to manage tasks across multiple categories with a streamlined interface optimized for both desktop and mobile.
 It includes dark mode support, animated task rendering, and a sticky footer for mobile task entry.
+The codebase is lightweight and easily adaptable—ready to be extended into a full-featured web app or converted into a native mobile application.

 Features
 Category-based task organization (Work, Personal, Urgent)